Excalaibur

 1960

 Clark County population reaches 127,016.
-Las Vegas' population reaches 64,405.
-El Rancho Vegas, the first casino on the Strip, is destroyed by fire and remains a vacant lot to this day (across from Sahara, on Las Vegas Blvd).
+Las Vegas' population is 64,405.
+El Rancho Vegas, the first casino on the Strip, is destroyed by fire and remains a vacant lot to this day (SW corner of Sahara and Las Vegas Blvd).

 1964